The Workers’ Compensation Act entitles a person to benefit from injuries, occupational diseases, or death on the job. Some of the benefits include:

 Can I be treated by my own doctor and, if not, can I trust a doctor provided by my employer?

 In some states, and Thomason and Pracht, LLP will explain this further, you have a right to see your own doctor if you make this request in writing before the injury occurs.
 More typically, however, injured workers are referred to a doctor recruited and paid for by their employers.
 Your doctor’s report will have a big impact on the benefits you receive.
 Keep in mind that a doctor paid for by your employer’s insurance company is not your friend.
 The desire to get future business from your employer or the insurance company may motivate a doctor to minimize the seriousness of your injury or to identify it as a preexisting condition.

 Can I ever sue my employer in court over a work-related injury?

 Yes.
 If you are injured because of some reckless or intentional action on the part of your employer, you can bypass the workers’ compensation system and sue your employer in court for a full range of damages, including punitive damages, pain and suffering, and mental anguish.

 Most South Carolina employers are required to provide workers’ compensation insurance.
 This type of insurance is designed to pay for your lost wages and necessary medical treatment.
 In exchange for these benefits, you cannot sue your employer.
 Filing these claims can be complex, Thomason and Pracht, LLP has the experience necessary to make sure you receive the benefits you are entitled to.
-Our primary office is located in Anderson, South Carolina.
-We handle cases throughout South Carolina on behalf of injured individuals.
+We've handled personal injury cases in Abbeville, Greenwood, Clemson, Greenville, Easley, Seneca, Spartanburg, Laurens, Columbia, Aiken, Charleston, Orangeburg, Newberry, and throughout South Carolina on behalf of injured individuals.
 Our office in Anderson, South Carolina, Thomason and Pracht, LLP is ready to serve you.
 Call us today.